Ore Village Primary Academy is an academy as part of The Kemnal Academies Trust (TKAT).

 Our recently established Governing Body currently consists of 9 members who bring together a broad range of skills and experience; however we are looking for additional governors to bring the total governing body up to 12.

-6 governors appointed by TKAT: Dick Brown, Wendy Morgan, Sue Scowen, Rachel Tizard, Dr Cetin Karakaya & Vacancy
+6 governors appointed by TKAT: Wendy Morgan, Dr Cetin Karakaya, Petrina Kempton, Jennifer Hull, Virginia Sheldrake & a Vacancy

 We are supported by a Clerk: Jennifer Old